-Normally, I thrive on getting things done.
+Usually, I thrive on getting things done.
 Whether at work on in my personal life, I feel accomplished by meeting my goals.
 During this COVID-19 pandemic, I’ve struggled with feeling like I’m not making enough progress, I’m not “doing” enough.
 The pandemic has challenged how I balance time spent “being” vs. time spent “doing” things.
-It’s worth to take a step back and reflect on this.
+It’s worth taking a step back and reflect on this.

 - Routine & structure: 15-minute morning walk to the train – helped me wake up.
 Getting into a crowded NYC train to the office.
 Drinking hot tea, greeting colleagues, settling into my desk at work.
 Work being at a space separate from home.
 Lunch at the office.
 Many choices for dinner on the way home.

 - Personal interactions: meeting friends for “coffee chats”, a hug to show love and care, sharing a physical space and communicating without relying on devices.

 - Ability to travel: flying home to see family, vacation travel.